josemonsalve2/openmp_tutorial/README.md

 This project is partially supported by ECP SOLLVE and by [CyberColombia](https://cybercolombia.org)

 We thank [Chameleon Cloud](https://www.chameleoncloud.org/) for its support in compute time

+This project was recognized as an Honorable Mention for the [BSSw Fellowship in 2023](https://bssw.io/pages/meet-our-fellows)